MA in International Relations & Juris Doctor (IRJD)

 Students in the program typically receive both degrees in three-and-a-half years.
 The first year is devoted entirely to the JD; the second and third years are divided between the two degrees; the final term consists of finishing the MA program.

 The IR MA & Juris Doctor is a joint offering of the Pardee School of Global Studies and the School of Law.

 The MA in International Relations & Juris Doctor requires a total of 92 credits.
 The JD requires 84 credits and the MA requires 24; however, a portion of the credits count toward both degrees, leading to a total of 92.
-The credits are divided among IR core (12 credits), IR electives (12 credits), International Law classes (12 credits), and required and elective JD coursework (all remaining credits).
+The credits are divided among Pardee School IR core (12 credits), Pardee School electives (12 credits), International Law classes (12 credits), and required and elective JD coursework at the School of Law (all remaining credits).

 Most Law School classes are worth 3 credits, whereas most Pardee School classes are worth 4 credits.